 An annual health exam is recommended for keeping your pets healthy

-Wellness and Preventative Care includes a variety of services designed to keep your pets healthy, including physical exams, Vaccines, Diagnostic tests, nutrition counseling and client education.
+Pet Wellness and Preventive Care include a variety of services designed to keep your pets healthy, including physical exams, Vaccines, Diagnostic tests, nutrition counseling, and client education.
 Good preventive care starts with routine exams and vaccinations for your pet.
 During the annual health exam, your veterinarian will check your pet from nose to tail.
 They evaluate your pet’s overall physical condition.

 Is your pet at a good weight?